StackVista/helm-charts/stable/suse-observability-values/README.md

 * `adminPassword` - If omitted, a random password will be generated and will be output in a separate Yaml document.
 * `adminApiPassword` - If omitted, a random password will be generated and will be output in a separate Yaml document.
 * `imageRegistry` - If omitted, the default value of `quay.io` will be used.
+* `pullSecret.username` - If pullSecret username or password is omitted no pull secret will be configured
+* `pullSecret.password` - If pullSecret username or password is omitted no pull secret will be configured

 ## Values